Investing in a green future:

 Gudrun Kollmitzer, OMV:

-”Green hydrogen is the only option to successfully decarbonize the Schwechat refinery and ensure a sustainable transition.
+”Green hydrogen is one of the pillars to successfully decarbonize the Schwechat refinery and ensure a sustainable transition.
 We aim to produce green hydrogen locally in Austria to start generating value from renewable hydrogen in the country.”